 LEADTOOLS includes shared objects and Java libraries to image-enable Linux applications.
-Programmers can leverage LEADTOOLS' state-of-the-art imaging features—image formats, compression, image processing, OCR, barcode, DICOM, and more—to add powerful imaging and imaging-related features with the utmost in quality and speed to Linux applications.
+With LEADTOOLS, programmers can leverage state-of-the-art imaging features—image formats, compression, image processing, OCR, barcode, DICOM, and more—to add powerful imaging and imaging-related features with the utmost in quality and speed to Linux applications.

 Overview of LEADTOOLS Technology for Linux